Ada-Developers-Academy/LessonPlanning/lessons/pairing.md

 # Pairing
 Pair programming is a common practice in agile software development.
-Pair programming is simply 2 people, sitting side-by-side working on the same piece of code on a single computer.
+Pair programming is simply two people, sitting side-by-side, working on the same piece of code on a single computer.

 Some common reasons for pair programming are:

 - Productivity is limited by our minds not our hands
 - One person can be editing code while the others mind is looking into future problems and strategic direction